kyma-project/examples/loki/README.md

 An alternative can be a parallel installation of the upstream chart offering all customization options.
 The following instructions outline how to achieve such installation in co-existence to the Kyma stack.

-**CAUTION:** This example will use the Grafana Loki version which is distributed under AGPL-3.0 only and might not be free of charge for commercial usage.
+**CAUTION:** This example uses the Grafana Loki version, which is distributed under AGPL-3.0 only and might not be free of charge for commercial usage.

 ## Prerequisites

 - Kyma as the target deployment environment.
-- Kubectl > 1.22.x
+- Kubectl version 1.22.x or higher
 - Helm 3.x

 ## Installation